Bedrock-OSS/bedrock-wiki/docs/concepts/sounds.md

 ## sound_definitions.json

 `sound_definitions.json` is where we define new sound short-names.
 This should be thought of as typing a `short-name` or `id` to a physical sound path.
-Here is an example, `sound_definitions.json`, that adds a new trumpet sound called `example.toot`.
+Here is an example, `sound_definitions.json`, that adds a new trumpet sound called `example.toot`:

-<CodeHeader></CodeHeader>
+<CodeHeader>RP/sounds/sound_definitions.json</CodeHeader>

 ```json
 {